 However, it's not long before hunger begins to set in so we walk back to the hotel and drive about one mile to the downtown area...we could always walk but, we figure we will get enough exercise tomorrow.
 (We feel good about that rationalization!)

 One of our favorite places to eat dinner is at the Dixie Saloon restaurant because their perch and burgers are excellent.
 We always hope there is an open table upstairs in the balcony area because it looks and feels like a cozy log cabin.
 Sometimes the wait times can be long so be sure to arrive before or after conventional meal times.

 Sometimes when we are looking for a quick bite to eat and a drink, we enjoy O'Reilly's Irish Pub.
 This place is kind of a hidden gem as it is right next to the Dixie Saloon.
 You can walk inside between the two restaurants.

 Their steak burgers and onion rings are tasty.
 Plus I like the comfortable, friendly atmosphere and the wooden booths.

-Since it's easy to walk around downtown we also splurged and got a pound of Mackinac Island fudge which is a decedent treat which you can only get in this area!
+Since it's easy to walk around downtown we also like to splurge and got a pound of Mackinac Island fudge which is a decedent treat that you can only get in this area!